racket/racket7/racket/src/cs/README.txt

-Work-in-progress Racket on Chez Scheme.

-You can just use `make cs` in the top-level directory of the "racket7" repo to build Racket-on-Chez.
-See "INSTALL.txt" in the top-level directory for more information.
+If you just want to build the variant of Racket that runs on Chez Scheme, then you probably meant to read "./c/README.txt" instead of this file.

-I you're working on the implementation of Racket-on-Chez, then it's more convenient to work in this directory, so keep reading here.
+If you're working on the implementation of Racket-on-Chez, then it's more convenient to work in this directory, so keep reading here.